 2. No yearly fee for the duration of your credit card

-What Exactly Is Annual Fee?
+What Exactly Is an Annual Fee?

 Credit card benefits